top of page

 🚀 Preventative Measures to Avoid Blown Fuses

-✔️ Label circuits correctly in your fuse box for easy identification.
+✔️ Label circuits correctly in your fuse box for easy identification

-✔️ Don’t overload circuits—spread appliances across different outlets.
+✔️ Don’t overload circuits—spread appliances across different outlets

-✔️ Upgrade to modern circuit breakers for better protection.
+✔️ Upgrade to modern circuit breakers for better protection

-📞 Call us today for a professional inspection and repair!
+📞 Call us today for an inspection!

 📩 Get in touch for a free quote!